Know Your Rights and Responsibilities

 - Apply to a college or university undergraduate program.

 - Apply to a scholarship, financial aid, or other program that requires a college admission test as part of the application process.

-If you’re taking the SAT as part of a state- or district-funded test administration, you may take the test on a school day, or if applicable, on the state- or district-designated national administration date.
+If you're taking the SAT as part of a state- or district-funded test administration, you may take the test on a school day, or if applicable, on the state- or district-designated weekend administration date.